genestack/user-tutorials/source/guide/pipelines-rnaseq_include.rst

    can be useful if your data is strand-specific and you are interested in counting of reads overlapping with feature regarding to whether these reads are mapped to the same or the opposite strand as the feature.
-Choose "Yes", if the reads were mapped to the same strand as the feature and "Reverse" - if the reads were mapped on the opposite strand as the feature.
+Choose "Yes", if the reads were mapped to the same strand as the feature and "Reverse" — if the reads were mapped on the opposite strand as the feature.
 Specify "No", if you do not consider strand-specificity. (default: Yes)

 This application is based on the HTSeq_ tool and used in `Differential Gene Expression Analysis pipeline`_.
-After calculating read abundance on the gene level, you'll be able to run **Test Differential Gene Expression** application.
+After calculating read abundance on the gene level, you will be able to run **Test Differential Gene Expression** application.

 .. _HTSeq: http://www-huber.embl.de/HTSeq/doc/overview.html
 .. _Differential Gene Expression Analysis pipeline: https://platform.genestack.org/endpoint/application/run/genestack/dataflowrunner?a=GSF3778423&action=viewFile